 You can request to work from home as part of out Home Working Policy.

 Other options for temporary flexible working

-Other types of flexible working we offer to help with new or unexpected circumstances include:
+Other types of temporary flexible working we offer include:

-You can take a period of time off work unpaid for further education, travel or family care.
+You can request to take a period of time off work unpaid.

 You can gradually ease yourself into retirement rather than making the usual abrupt transition from being employed to retired.